ArjunSahlot/vidmaker/README.md

 video.export(verbose=True)
 ```

 If you have a long video, you may consider compressing it to a smaller file size. vidmaker offers custom compression although it requires ffmpeg and is not super accurate, although very useful.
-If your desired compression settings don't turn out as intended, you can just run recompress again with the rest of the code commented out.
+If your desired compression settings don't turn out as intended, you can just run compress again with the rest of the code commented out.

 ```py
 video.compress(target_size=1024, new_file=True)  # target_size is in KB